hifiberry/hifiberry-dsp/doc/reverse-engineering-lg.md

 value = 0x100f + percent * 0x0010

-Checking bytes 18/19 for 0x048A seems to indicate that SoundSync is active.
+Checking bytes 18/19 for 0x048A seems to indicate that Sound Sync is active.

 ## Other